Leslie-Acct/rct25/materials/How to Coordinate a State Disinformation Campaign.md

 ![Figure 1: Timing pattern](Figure1_Timing_Pattern.png)

--	From panel (a)we can clearly observe that NIS accounts were more active during regular working hours, while their activity dropped significantly after office hours.
+-	From panel (a), we can clearly observe that NIS accounts were more active during regular working hours, while their activity dropped significantly after office hours.
 In contrast, regular users were more active after working hours.

--	From panel (b) shows NIS activity drops sharply on Saturdays and Sundays, while regular users actually become more active.
+-	Panel (b) shows NIS activity drops sharply on Saturdays and Sundays, while regular users actually become more active.

--	From panel ( c ) suggests the NIS tweet suddenly stop their tweeting after they were discovered on December 11.
+-	Panel ( c ) suggests the NIS tweet suddenly stop their tweeting after they were discovered on December 11.

 > By using the office-hour activity pattern, the researchers were able to identify and validate 824 additional suspicious NIS accounts.